gregorriegler/test-first-thinking-learning-hour/README.md

 	- Defines the API through arguments and a return value.
 - **What is an example how it would be used?**
 	- Now we get into defining a scenario.
-- **What is the simplest possible example you can think of, that would still add value to the user?
+- **What is the easiest example you can think of?
 	- Now we're getting to a good starting point.

 ### Concrete Practice - Leap Years